How often should I service my car?

 Manufacturer service

-What will you need to bring to a service?
+What do you need to bring to a car service?

 In order for a mechanic to proceed with a service on your vehicle, there are three things you will need.

-1. First of all, make sure that you have you alloy wheel keys or locking nuts.
+1. Alloy wheel keys or locking nuts.
 The person carrying out the service will need these in order to remove the wheel.
 They cannot check the status of your suspension or steering systems without them.

 2. Clear your car of all clutter – especially in the boot.
 If your vehicle has a spare tyre, then it will need to be checked.
 It also helps clearing out the car of anything that may make it difficult for the technician.

 3. Your service book.
-Make sure it is in your glove box before booking a service!
+If your car has a service book, make sur it is in your glove box before booking a service!
 A mechanic will need to see when any work was carried out on the car – and what was needed.
 All information relating to the vehicle is kept in this log.
+Please note, not all cars have service books - some service records are kept digitally - the garage carrying out the work will be able to confirm if this is the case and provide a print off of the service that's been carried out.

 There are many signs that your car needs a service, including dashboard warning lights, strange noises, leaks, loss of power, inconsistent performance, and more serious signs – such as breakdowns and smoke coming from the engine.
 These should all be addressed by a professional as soon as you can.